Boomatang/TSD-PDF-Merge/README.md

 It is not know how this will handle custom naming, its still in a very earlier stage of life.

 ## Version History
+### 0.1.1
+- Fix to Combined folder been used.
+- Fix to revison number fault added.
+- Fix starting below Pdf's folder bug.

 ### 0.1-Bata
 - Basic  function added.